danott/aces/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: I'll write some usage instructions if this ever gets beyond experimentation.

 ## Development